basilisp-lang/basilisp/docs/pyinterop.rst

 The ``:apply`` strategy is appropriate in situations where there are few or no positional arguments defined on your function.
 With this strategy, the compiler converts the Python dict of string keys and values into a sequential stream of de-munged keyword and value pairs which are applied to the function.
-As you can see in the example above, this strategy fits neatly with the existing support for destructuring key and value pairs from rest arguments in a function definition.
+As you can see in the example above, this strategy fits neatly with the existing support for :ref:`destructuring` key and value pairs from rest arguments in a function definition.

 .. warning::